Lab #4: Design and Implementation of Kernel Essentials

 can still get full credit based on the time stamps on the relevant

-database of bugs encountered to help future students, so describe the
+compiling a database of bugs encountered to help future students, so

-symptoms and the solution you devised.
-You should also include
+describe the symptoms and the solution you devised.
+You should also

-a report of the number of hours you spent on the lab, including coding
+include a report of the number of hours you spent on the lab,

-and debugging.
+including coding and debugging.
 A realistic estimate is sufficient.
-If you felt that
+If

-you spent an excessive amount of time, please describe what additional
+you felt that you spent an excessive amount of time, please describe

-information or preparation would have made the lab more
+what additional information or preparation would have made the lab

-straightforward for you.
-For example, you might feel that the lab or
+more straightforward for you.
+For example, you might feel that the

-YAK web pages are missing some useful information that would have
+lab or YAK web pages are missing some useful information that would

-cleared up a misunderstanding you had, or you might attribute it to a
+have cleared up a misunderstanding you had, or you might attribute it

-misunderstanding about C. Send a submission even if you didn't encounter any
+to a misunderstanding about C. Send a submission even if you didn't

 Important Notes and Recommendations